kosmosghost/kosmosghost.github.io/_md/2023-01-01-how-to-install-postmarketOS-on-oneplus6t-with-FULL-DISK-ENCRYPTION.md

 resize2fs /dev/mapper/fajita
 ```

-And now everything should be working!
+And now when you reboot everything should be working!